gregcope/shippingForecastSkill/README.md

 * Parses XML looking for area
 * Returns Forecast

+##Features
+* Will give gale Warning if area has a warning
+* Gives correct issue time and date, even for areas that have thier own seperate ones

+##TODO
+* Give synopsis
+* Give a forecast, at sessionStart

 ##Usage (once configured)
 * get shipping forecast for Viking
-* Should return something like; "Viking.
-Issued at 10 30UTC.
-Southwesterly 7 or gale 8 in southeast at first, otherwise westerly or northwesterly 5 or 6.
-Very rough at first in southeast, otherwise moderate or rough.
-Rain then showers.
-Moderate or good."
+* Should return something like; "Trafalgar.
+Issued at 00 15 U T C.  25  December.
+In south, easterly 5 to 7, occasionally gale 8 at first.
+In north, variable 4.
+In south, moderate or rough.  in north, moderate or rough, occasionally very rough at first.
+In south, fair.
+In north, occasional drizzle.
+In south, good.
+In north, good, occasionally poor."
 * Check via the actual website: http://www.metoffice.gov.uk/public/weather/marine-shipping-forecast-printable

 ##Dependencies
-* Internet access to get to Met Office forecast
+* Internet access to get to Met Office forecast!!!
 * Met Office Forecast to be avaliable, responseive and corrrect!!!!
 * xml2js node libary
 * cd shippingForecastSkill/src/